DD2480-Group-26/TagStudioClone/report.md

 ## Project

-Name:TagStudio
+Name: TagStudio

 URL: https://github.com/TagStudioDev/TagStudio

-One or two sentences describing it: The
+One or two sentences describing it: The repository we chose is a application for file and media managment, with a tag-based system focused on flexability and freedom for the user.

 ## Onboarding experience

 Did you choose a new project or continue on the previous one?
 For the assignment did we choose a different project.
 The experience was similar to the previous one.
-The tagstudio program in a relativly early stage of development and there is not a significant amount of information which made it hard to understand how the code worked, but that is similar to the previous project which also did not have a lot of documentation.
+The tagstudio program is in a relativly early stage of development and there is not a significant amount of information which made it hard to understand how the code worked, but that is similar to the previous project which also did not have a lot of documentation.